failurelyc/tp/docs/DeveloperGuide.md

   * The new player is added to DraftDeck with the specified details only if the given details are valid.
   * The new player is not added to DraftDeck if the given details are invalid.
-  * Existing players remain unchanged if the add operation fails.
+  * Existing players remain unchanged.

   **MSS**